 - Chinese "Treasure Fleet" of XV Century, before they decided to ban anything remotely seaworthy.
 One of its points was to invoke this trope to awe China's neighbours into vassalization.

 - The US Navy's Great White Fleet was a prime example.
-Named for the Navy protocol of painting ships white in peacetime, the Great White Fleet was sent around the world by Teddy Roosevelt in 1909 as nothing more or less than a way of telling the world, "Hey, looky what we got!"
+Named for the Navy protocol of painting ships white in peacetime, the Great White Fleet was sent around the world by Teddy Roosevelt in 1909 as more or less a way to tell the world, "Hey, looky what we got!"
 Made up of ships built within the last decade with state-of-the-art designs, the display was very effective at demonstrating America's rising technological prowess and willingness to set foot on the world stage.
-While not impressive in absolute terms—the British dreadnoughts had rendered the Fleet effectively obsolete, and the Royal Navy's reaction while escorting them through the Mediterranean was more or less "aw, how cute!"—it did present a very solid announcement that the United States was now a Great Power, capable of playing the game as well as any European country.
+While not impressive in absolute terms—the new British Dreadnought was worth any three of the old-style US battleships , and the Royal Navy's reaction while escorting them through the Mediterranean was more or less "aw, how cute!"—it did present a very solid announcement that the United States was now a Great Power, capable of playing the game as well as any European country.
 It also served as a wake-up call to the powers of Latin America (who proceeded to have a naval arms race—particularly between Argentina and Brazil) and the Pacific (mostly meaning Japan, which began a big naval buildup).

 - More importantly, the Great White Fleet showed that the US Navy could deploy anywhere in the world, no small feat given the fuel, supply, and maintenance requirements of such warships.
 The hands-on experience with such a deployment would prove valuable a few short years later when the United States joined World War I.